Occupational Health and Safety

 Benefits from the Programs

-• More than 1,200 employees and contractors participated in the project.
+- 51 employees participated in the project.

 Personal Safety GRI 403-2 (2018)